AcousticKult/odin-landing-page/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the first project from [The Odin Project's Foundations course](https://www.theodinproject.com/paths/foundations/courses/foundations), titled ['Recipes'](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes).
+This is the second project from [The Odin Project's Foundations course](https://www.theodinproject.com/paths/foundations/courses/foundations), titled ['Landing Page'](https://www.theodinproject.com/lessons/foundations-landing-page).

 My learnings from this project include:
-* Setting up a basic website using HTML
-* Use of various HTML tags and elements like headings, lists, anchor tags, among others
+* Recreating a webpage from a provided design
-* Use of basic CSS styling syntax for color, typography, etc.
+* Use of CSS Flexbox for layout and positioning
-* Creating a project directory which includes different webpages and assets used for the website
 * Version control using Git and GitHub